Triton Operator Documentation

 Triton also configures and allocates network resources to instances giving them both internal, intra-instance, and external internet connectivity.

-The underlying hypervisor, SmartOS, is a powerful and lightweight container based virtualization layer that natively supports OS virtualization (containers) and hardware virtualization (KVM) for Linux, Windows, and FreeBSD.
+The underlying hypervisor, SmartOS, is a powerful and lightweight container based virtualization layer that natively supports OS virtualization (containers) and hardware virtualization (HVM) for Linux, Windows, and FreeBSD.

 - Management server.